patchew-project/qemu/docs/about/removed-features.rst

 When using vnc, you should specify an ``audiodev=`` property if you intend to allow clients to request audio transfer through the VNC protocol.

+``QEMU_AUDIO_`` environment variables and ``-audio-help`` (rwemoved in 8.0)
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+The ``-audiodev`` argument is now the preferred way to specify audio backend settings instead of environment variables.
+To ease migration to the new format, the ``-audiodev-help`` option can be used to convert the current values of the environment variables to ``-audiodev`` options.

 QEMU Machine Protocol (QMP) commands
 ------------------------------------